 - State Theater.
 The city's largest non-stadium venue, State is an beautiful, historic theater that brings in nationally and internationally popular acts, such as Keane, Josh Ritter, Iron & Wine, Silversun Pickups, Goo Goo Dolls, MGMT, and Michael Franti, among many, many others.
 Seats 1600.

 - Port City Music Hall.
 (207-899-4990).
-A 500-seat venue with great acoustics and a hip vibe, Port City Music Hall attracts eclectic acts, such as Keller Williams, OK GO, Calexico, Ghostface Killah, and Enter the Haggis, among many, many more.
+A 500-seat venue with great acoustics and a hip vibe steps away from our Portland Maine hotel, Port City Music Hall attracts eclectic acts, such as Keller Williams, OK GO, Calexico, Ghostface Killah, and Enter the Haggis, among many, many more.

 - One Longfellow Square (207-761-1757).
 A 200-seat venue presenting folk, jazz, celtic, basque, and nationally beloved singer-songwriters.
 This venue is super-close to our Portland, Maine bed and breakfast.